Ellen Kuras

-Ellen Kuras (born July 10, 1959) is an American cinematographer whose body of work includes narrative and documentary films, music videos and commercials in both the studio and independent worlds.
+Ellen Kuras (born July 10, 1959) is an American cinematographer whose work includes narrative and documentary films, music videos and commercials in both the studio and independent worlds.
 One of few female members of the American Society of Cinematographers, she is a pioneer best known for her work in Eternal Sunshine of the Spotless Mind (2004).

 She has collaborated with directors such as Michel Gondry, Spike Lee, Sam Mendes, Jim Jarmusch, Rebecca Miller, Martin Scorsese and more.
 She is the three-time winner of the Award for Excellence in Dramatic Cinematography at the Sundance Film Festival, for her films Personal Velocity: Three Portraits, Angela and Swoon, which was her first dramatic feature after getting her start in political documentaries.

 In 2008, she released her directorial debut, The Betrayal (Nerakhoon), which she co-directed, co-wrote, co-produced and shot.
 It was nominated for an Academy Award for Best Documentary Feature in 2009.
 In 2010, she won a Primetime Emmy Award for Exceptional Merit in Non-Fiction Filmmaking for the film.

 Early life and education

 Kuras grew up in Cedar Grove, New Jersey.
+Kuras had a fever as an infant, leaving her almost deaf in one ear and with about 20% hearing in the other.

 She attended Cedar Grove High School, where she served as president of the school's chapter of the National Honor Society.
 After earning a double degree in anthropology and semiotics at Brown University, she studied photography at RISD and 8mm filmmaking in New York, with the plan to become a documentary filmmaker.
 In the early 1980s, Kuras planned to study on a Fulbright grant at a film school in Poland but was unable to go due to the introduction of martial law.
 She is of Polish descent on her father's side and the family surname was originally Kuraś.

 Career

 Kuras began her film career in 1987, shooting Ellen Bruno's Samsara: Death and Rebirth in Cambodia, the first US movie filmed in Cambodia after the Vietnam War.
 In 1990 she won the Eastman Kodak Best Cinematography Focus Award for her work on Samsara.
-The film garnered accolades from the Student Academy Awards and the Sundance Film Festival where it received a Special Jury Recognition.
+The film got notice from the Student Academy Awards and the Sundance Film Festival where it received Special Jury Recognition.